Download eBooks & Wiring Diagrams (FREE)

 2. Charging Batteries While Driving Isn’t Always Enough

-Being able to charge your camper batteries while driving (with a DC-DC charger) is an important feature for any camper electric system.
+Charging your camper batteries while driving (with a DC-DC charger) is an important feature of any camper electric system.
 But there are limitations.
 It’s not as if you can simply recharge your camper batteries back to full on only a quick 30-minute drive.

 Victron’s larger DC-DC charger only outputs 360 Watt-hours (30A).
-So if you have a completely dead 100Ah battery, you’ll need to drive almost 4 hours to charge the battery back to full.
+So if you have a completely dead 100Ah battery, you’ll need to drive almost 4 hours to charge the battery fully.

-Even on days where we use minimal power, we would still need to drive over an hour EVERY DAY just to reclaim all the power we used the day before.
+Even on days when we use minimal power, we would still need to drive over an hour EVERY DAY just to reclaim all the power we used the day before.

 When parked without solar, your batteries are always draining, never replenishing.
 And that fact is a burden on your mind and gets stressful over time.

-You’re always thinking about what state-of-charge (SOC) your batteries are at, whether or not you’re using too much power, and if you’re able to get back to full charge during the next drive.
+You’re always thinking about what state-of-charge (SOC) your batteries are at, whether or not you’re using too much power, and if you can get back to full charge during the next drive.

 Contrary to popular belief, adding a solar system to your camper van conversion doesn’t have to be expensive.
-You can get started right away with a simple 100W panel, basic charge controller, and a few feet of wire.
+You can get started immediately with a simple 100W panel, basic charge controller, and a few feet of wire.

 You DO NOT need to build a fancy and complicated solar array system costing thousands of dollars.